Sid King and the Five Strings - 1982, Dallas, Texas.

 The sessions were engineered by John Mayfield.
 Instrumentalists featured on the record include Sids brother, Billy King, on guitar and members of the Juke Jumpers: Jim Colegrove, guitar; Craig Simecheck, piano and organ and Johnny Reno, sax.
 Also featured on the record are Jeff Gutcheon, piano and organ, Mark Jaco, bass and Mike Collier, drums.
 Background vocals were provided by Mel Robinson, Dave White, Jim Colegrove, Susan Colegrove and Jeff Gutcheon.
 The late Kenny Massey, former bass player in the Five Strings was at the studio but did not record.

 The only issue the sessions have seen to date is the Rockhouse LP 8701, Lets Get Loose, issued in Holland in 1987 which now, unfortunately, seems to be out of print.
 Sid may reissue the record himself CD.
 Meanwhile he has finished recording a brand new CD.
-No word yet on when it will be available.
-But Sid and Billy are joined on the record by Jim Colegrove and Linda Waring.
+The title of the record is From One Cut To Another and will be available April 2016.
+Sid and Billy are joined on the record by Jim Colegrove and Linda Waring.
 It’s bound to be a fan favorite. .